Discounts and exemptions

 - A property left unoccupied but furnished by a person who has left to either receive care or to give care to another due to illness, disability or old age in their home, which is not a nursing home.

 - A property left unoccupied but furnished by a person who is in prison.

 - A property left unoccupied but furnished where the owner is a student

-- Properties undergoing major structural repairs - up to 12 months
+- Properties undergoing major structural repairs are entitled to

 - Properties where occupation is prohibited by law - no time limit up to the order being lifted